 Dike breach

 The dike breach model described here is implemented in the pyDike class.
-It provides a simplified 0D representation of the erosion and breaching of a fluvial dike or dam due to overtopping.
+It provides a simplified parametric representation of the erosion and breaching of an homogeneous, non-cohesive fluvial dike or dam due to overtopping.

 Note